-- Pull fuel tank breather out of the steering stem. - Pull both spoilers off sideways from the radiator bracket and lift off the fuel tank upward.
+- Pull fuel tank breather out of the steering stem. - Pull both spoilers off laterally from the radiator bracket and lift off the fuel tank.

-11.29 Installing the fuel tank 4
+11.29 Installing the fuel tank A

 The fuel in the fuel tank expands when warm and can escape if overfilled.